-Recommended calibration intervals are based on various examples of traceability as described in GMP 13.
+Recommended calibration intervals are based on various examples of metrological traceability as described in GMP 13, Good Measurement Practice for Ensuring Metrological Traceability.
 As data is collected and evaluated, the laboratory technical manager may adjust the calibration intervals to ensure that measurement results are not invalidated by the intervals selected according to this procedure.